Teradata/developer-resources/docs/install-ai-unlimited/quickstart/test-docker-before-you-begin.md

 Subscribe to AI Unlimited on your CSP's marketplace:
 - AWS (link)
 - Azure (link)

+Then return to this documentation site to continue.

 ***What do we really need to say about this task?
 We should not repeat what's on the Marketplace or provide self-evident steps--unless there's a good reason to.***